ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

 - **Break Color Picker**: Appears when "Solid Color" is selected
   - Choose background color for Break sessions
   - Default: Darker blue-gray (#1a2f3a)
+- **Set Buttons**: Buttons to the right of each color picker
+  - "Set" next to Focus color instantly applies the chosen Focus color (when in Focus mode and Solid Color is selected)
+  - "Set" next to Break color instantly applies the chosen Break color (when in Break mode and Solid Color is selected)
+  - These do not reset timers or close the menu
 - **Apply Button**: Applies the new settings and resets the timer
   - Enables Pomodoro mode (Focus/Break cycling)
   - Applies selected background style and colors